What Does it Take to Be a Gem and Diamond Worker?

 - Examine diamonds or gems to ascertain the shape, cut, and width of cut stones, or to select the cuts that will result in the biggest, best quality stones.

-What a Gem & Diamond Worker Should Know
+Skills Needed to be a Gem & Diamond Worker

 Quality Control Analysis: Conducting tests and inspections of products, services, or processes to evaluate quality or performance.